PVH Medical is a privately billing clinic. In order to maintain a high quality of care and service we cannot routinely bulk bill all consultations.

 Workcover/TAC consultations will only be billed to the insurer once a claim number has been received.

-Fees for after-hours appointments (weekdays after 8pm, Saturday after 1pm, Sunday and public holidays)
+Fees for after-hours consultations (weekdays after 8pm, Saturday after 1pm, and Sunday) – effective 1 March 2020

 |Consult||Fee - private patients||Fee - pensioners and HCC holders|

 A review appointment is a simple follow-up to check on the progress of a previous problem.
-It’s generally carried out within 2 weeks of the original appointment.
+It’s generally carried out within two weeks of the original appointment.

 Minor procedures include services such as Implanon insertion and removal, suturing of lacerations, plastering fractures, removal of a foreign body and drainage of abscesses.